jamesmunns/python-sdk/demos/flask_app/README.rst

-Now you only have to execute ``python run.py``, open the indicated URL (e.g. http://127.0.0.1:8080) in a browser, click on the ``relayr`` link, login on the relayr_ login page with your account credentials.
+Now you only have to execute ``python run.py``, open the indicated URL (e.g. http://127.0.0.1:8080) in a browser, click on the ``relayr`` link, and log-in with your account credentials on the relayr_ login page.

 As a result you should then see a very decent page with some details about your relayr account (name, ID, email) and your WunderBars and their devices!